malayh/malayh/README.md

 ## I am a Developer and an amateur writer.

-- 🌱 I’m currently learning about distributed systems and machine learning
+- 🌱 I’m currently learning about health and fitness.
 - 👯 I’m looking for fun things to do
 - 💬 Ask me about programming, software design and music.
-- 🥅 2021 Goals: Learn how to build and implement a plan.
+- 🥅 2022 Goals: Learn how to build and implement a plan.
 - ⚡ Fun fact: I play guitar and read.
 I am interest in philosophy, psychology, mathematics, marketing, music and things

 ### Connect with me: